 To see which fonts are selected for Latin, Asian and Complex scripts you need to click the more options button in the bottom right of the Font group in the Ribbon.

-For example, this text box contains Latin text characters in both Times New Roman and Calibri Light.
+If a single text box uses more than 1 font for parts of the text, like this example that contains Latin text characters in both Times New Roman and Calibri Light:

 You can sometimes find the bullet fonts by clicking the down angle on the Bullets button in the Paragraph group, then Bullets and Numbering > Customize…